WEICHINLIN/Natural-Language-Processing/README.md

 * Password：12341234

 > There may be several pods that are not running, as long as you can login and use it normally, don't worry about it. \
-> If Step 3：Execution cannot be executed normally, you can open the file and execute it line by line
+> If Step 3：Execution cannot be executed normally, you can open the file and execute it line by line.

 ## Docker